.">

 - Terre Thaemlitz

 Letter sent to Texte zur Kunste (DE) and posted on comatonse.com, November 16, 2023.
 This letter is a follow up to Letter to the Editor of Texte zur Kunst, sent and posted on comatonse.com, October 1, 2023.
 A reply from Texte zur Kunst was received on December 6, 2023.
 Terre posted a final Synopsis of Events and Conclusions on comatonse.com January 26, 2024.
+Print-to-PDF any page on this website for an easy to read document with no background textures.

 To the Editor,